Ionizing/rsgrad/docs/src/DOS.md

 ![](./DOS-PDOS-example.png)

-you will get the html in the following
+you will get something in the following

 {{#include ./dos-example-pdos-inline.html}}